Journal subject areas

 The coverage of the journal is worldwide and includes the deep ocean, the shelf seas, and inland seas, now, in the past, and the future.
 By publishing articles freely on the Internet, the journal aims to make the latest oceanographic developments rapidly available to all people wherever they are.
 By encouraging discussion of each paper, it aims to raise standards, improve the flow of information, identify the limits to our present understanding, and stimulate further effective oceanographic research.

 The following keywords are used by authors to describe each paper.
 The same keywords are also used by the alert service and the editor assignment.
-The keywords are split into four groups: approach, phenomena, depth range, and geographical range.
+The keywords are split into five groups: depth range, approach, geographical range, properties and processes, and challenges.

-Each paper and each alert request should include one or more keywords from each of the four groups.
+Each paper and each alert request should include one or more keywords from each of the five groups.